tutorial

 Why use message converters?

 Though you could build a custom panel every time you want to visualize some unique data, you can save a great deal of time and effort by simply writing a message converter instead.
-By transforming data into a supported format, message converters allow you to leverage Foxglove Studio's existing visualization capabilities – and not build another new bespoke tool from scratch.
+By transforming data into a supported format, message converters allow you to leverage Foxglove's existing visualization capabilities – and not build another new bespoke tool from scratch.

 When we review the 3D panel's supported message types – which include transforms, point clouds, images, and more – we see that we can display primitive shapes like cubes using the scene entities schema.